wp-plugins/flickpress/readme.txt

 == Widget ==

 The widget just packages the template function in convenient widget form.
 To use it, activate it through the 'Plugins' menu in WordPress and add it to your sidebar through the 'Widgets' menu.
-It requires a function in the main plugin, so you'll need to have both activated to use it.
+It requires some things in the main plugin, so you'll need to have both activated.